Understanding a Cerebral Palsy Prognosis

 - Increasing social and peer interactions

 - Treatment of related conditions like epilepsy

 Although the condition is usually present at the time of birth, symptoms of cerebral palsy may take months or years to appear.
 Therefore, it can be hard to get an accurate diagnosis and prognosis for a child with the condition.

 Typically, an accurate prognosis cannot be determined until after a child’s second birthday.
 During their first years of life, children are still developing mentally and physically.
 This is why many doctors need time to make an accurate diagnosis and prognosis.
 Fortunately, the disease will not progress or worsen over time in most cases.

 Even after a cerebral palsy diagnosis and prognosis, it can still be helpful to get a second opinion.
-The symptoms of cerebral palsy may be similar to those of another condition.
-For example, a lack of fine motors skills is often found in children with cerebral palsy.
+The symptoms of cerebral palsy may be similar to those of other conditions.
+For example, a lack of fine motor skills is often found in children with cerebral palsy.
 However, this symptom can be caused by other conditions like a genetic disorder.

 Getting a second opinion can confirm a cerebral palsy diagnosis or reveal that your child actually has a different condition.
 It can also give you an increased understanding of your child’s condition and its severity, allowing you to pursue the most effective treatments.